 Industrial Production in New Zealand averaged 1.33 percent from 1995 until 2020, reaching an all time high of 17.60 percent in the second quarter of 1995 and a record low of -12.10 percent in the second quarter of 2020.
 This page provides - New Zealand Manufacturing Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 New Zealand Manufacturing Sales - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

-Industrial Production in New Zealand is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in New Zealand to stand at 3.20 in 12 months time.
-In the long-term, the New Zealand Manufacturing Sales is projected to trend around 3.40 percent in 2020, according to our econometric models.
+Industrial Production in New Zealand is expected to be 1.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in New Zealand to stand at 5.50 in 12 months time.
+In the long-term, the New Zealand Manufacturing Sales is projected to trend around 2.50 percent in 2022 and 3.40 percent in 2023, according to our econometric models.